 - An offline message takes some time to generate, because the pushed message can be judged as an offline message after the MQTT client acknowledgement times out.
 Therefore, if the MQTT client experiences transient disconnection and reconnection, you may not be able to obtain the offline notification message immediately.
 The latency is generally 5 to 10 seconds.

-If you have too many offline messages, that is, more than 30 messages, AliwareMQ for IoT sends offline messages in batches (30 messages a batch every 5 seconds).
+- If you have too many offline messages, that is, more than 30 messages, Message Queue for MQTT the system sends offline messages in batches (once every 5 seconds, 30 at a time).